Sunday WorshipThe Celebration of Holy Eucharist, Every Sunday @ 10:30am

 The second portion of the service is designated the Holy Communion.
 It includes the offertory, the consecration of the bread and wine in the Great Thanksgiving, the communion of the people, and the concluding prayers of thanksgiving and dismissal.
 A blessing may be given prior to the dismissal.

 The eucharist is also called the Lord’s Supper, Holy Communion, the Divine Liturgy, the Mass, and the Great Offertory (BCP, p.
 859).

 This service is an opportunity for our members and friends that live at the Canterbury Park Retirement Community to join in prayer and fellowship with one another.
 All are welcome to join us!
-This service is currently on hiatus due to coronavirus restrictions at Canterbury Park.
+We meet on the Second Sunday of Every Month in the President’s Room @ Canterbury Park.